uk-gov-mirror/ministryofjustice.c100-application/README.md

-# Rails form application skeleton
+# Family Justice C100 Service

-This is supposed to be a starting point for a gov.uk form-based application, using the software patterns developed for the [Appeal to the Tax Tribunal][taxtribs] application.
+Work in progress: This is a Rails application to enable citizens to complete the C100 form.
+It is based on software patterns developed for the [Appeal to the Tax Tribunal][taxtribs] application.

 ## Getting Started

+* `bundle install`
 * Copy `.env.example` to `.env` and replace with suitable values
+* `bundle exec rails db:setup`
+* `bundle exec rails db:migrate`
+* `bundle exec rails server`

 ## Replace legacy string values

-Most of the code which was specific to that service has been removed, however there are some leftover strings which will need to be searched for and replaced, once the name of the new service and its core data model have been chosen.
+Most of the code which was specific to tax tribs has been removed, however there are some leftover strings which will need to be searched for and replaced, once the name of the new service and its core data model have been chosen.
 These include: